limbernie/limbernie.github.io/_posts/2018-02-02-g0rmint-walkthrough.md

 drwxr-xr-x  3 www-data www-data    4096 Nov  3 04:08 html
 ```

-I helped myself to the file by copying it to the web root like so:
+I helped myself to the file by copying it to the web root like so.

 ```
 # ./exploit.sh w3bdrill3r@gmail.com 30e1a63a8968b727f276 "cp /var/www/backup.zip /var/www/html"